frc971/971-Robot-Code/documentation/tutorials/setup-ssh-vscode.md

 5. Click `Connect to Host...` and then `frc971`

+6. Click `Open Folder` and then select `971-ROBOT-CODE`

 ## Useful extensions
 - GitLens by Eric Amodio
 - C/C++ by Microsoft
+- Live Share by Microsoft